thinkb4/a-walk-in-javascript/day_07.md

 ```

 One of the most expected and misused features of ES6 is the Arrow Function.
-Undoubtedly powerful it might also derive in a headache inf you don't really know how they work and which are the difference between the full body notation and the arrow notation.
+Undoubtedly powerful it might also derive in a headache if you don't really know how they work and which are the difference between the full body notation and the arrow notation.

 Let's take a look at [YDKJS - ES6 & Beyond - chapter 2](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/es6%20%26%20beyond/ch2.md#arrow-functions)